-"The Autocrat’s Moral-Legal Dilemma: Popular Morality, Legal Development, and Institutional Trust in Contemporary China" (with Jeffrey Javed).
-Revise & resubmission.
+"The Autocrat’s Moral-Legal Dilemma: Popular Morality and Legal Institutionalization in China" (with Jeffrey Javed).
+Forthcoming.
+Comparative Political Studies.

 Authoritarian regimes sometimes professionalize their legal systems to govern more effectively.
 Yet when quasi-autonomous courts rule in conflict with popular conceptions of right and wrong — popular morality— it might threaten citizens’ trust in the regime.
 We investigate this “moral-legal dilemma” in contemporary China.
 Four case studies demonstrate that when court rulings conflict with popular morality, the party-state selectively alters decisions, so long as intervention does not significantly jeopardize the integrity of the legal system.
 Two online survey experiments then assess citizens’ reactions to moral-legal conflict in court rulings.
 We find that people are more likely to experience “moral dissonance” when legal decisions conflict with popular morality, even when these verdicts reflect the letter of the law; however, we do not find that moral-legal conflict in court rulings significantly undermines individuals’ trust in the regime.
 Our analysis underscores the need for more attention to the moral foundations of authoritarian rule.